 Some of the countries out there have approved the safety of CBD and embraced the potential of its regular use.
 Here, we will focus on those particular states, with a little pre-explanation where needed.

 Well, since the FDA hasn’t recognized it as a supplement, it shouldn’t be addressed as such.
-However, the trick is that legal status depends on how CBD is made, as well as each stateâ€™s particular laws.
+That being said, the trick is that legal status depends on how CBD is made, as well as each stateâ€™s particular laws.

-So, if youâ€™re thinking of using CBD products in the U.S, it is important to know the local regulations, because some states specify that CBD can only be used to treat chronic pain, epilepsy, and muscle contractions.
+So, if youâ€™re thinking of using CBD products in the U.S, it is important to know the local regulations.
+This is because some states specify that CBD can only be used to treat chronic pain, epilepsy, and muscle contractions.

 Even though the U. S. regulations might seem a bit confusing, the bottom line comes to this: hemp-derived products are completely legal and available in stores across America.